2015 Race Rules

-Eagle Cap Extreme Sled Dog Race Northeast Oregon 200 Mile Mid-Distance Race, 100 Mile Mid-Distance Race, 62 Mile 2 day Sprint Race
+Eagle Cap Extreme Sled Dog Race Northeast Oregon 200 Mile Mid-Distance Race, 100 Mile Mid-Distance Race, 62 Mile 2 day Stage Race, 22 Mile 1 day Junior’s Race

 SECTION I ENTRY, PRE-RACE, AND EQUIPMENT

 A. Entry information for the Eagle Cap Extreme Sled Dog Race 1.
-12-dog Mid-Distance Class 200 miles 8-dog Mid-Distance Class 100 miles 6-dog Sprint Class 2 days, 62 miles
+12-dog Mid-Distance Class 200 miles 8-dog Mid-Distance Class 100 miles 6-dog Stage Class 2 days, 62 miles

 f) Two (2) full sets of dog booties for each dog either in the sled or being worn by dogs

 i) Cable cutter required if running with cable gangline